 Walter Clayton Jr. rallies Florida into Final Four with 84-79 March Madness win over Texas Tech

+Coach Todd Golden cut the final strand of the net, waved it to the crowd and performed the famed Gator Chomp.

+A celebration that seemed completely improbable just a few minutes earlier was in high gear.
+Florida is heading back to the Final Four.

-Walter Clayton Jr. rescued top-seeded Florida with two late 3-pointers, and the Gators rallied from nine points down late to reach the Final Four with an 84-79 victory over Texas Tech in the NCAA Tournament's West Region final on Saturday.
+Walter Clayton Jr. rescued top-seeded Florida with two late 3-pointers, and the Gators rallied from nine points down late to beat Texas Tech 84-79 in the NCAA Tournament's West Region final on Saturday.

+"It goes to show how together we all are," Clayton said.
+"Many times could easily just break, start pointing the finger, blaming each other for this and that.
+But we just stayed together through the end and stayed the course.
+And thankfully we got it done today."

 The Gators (34-4) trailed 75-66 with less than three minutes to play before staging a furious rally against the third-seeded Red Raiders (28-9), who had done the same in the Sweet 16 against Arkansas.